Have a look through our frequently asked juicer questions below and if you still can't find the answer and would like to ask us something - click here

 A: First of all here's the legal stuff: we are not qualified to offer nutritional advice.

 There are a lot of different opinions on this and there is no single answer that fits everyone.
 If you have any illness or medical condition, always consult your doctor before making significant changes to your diet.
 For a healthy individual a few glasses or even a few pints of fruit and vegetable juice a day should be safe if it is taken as part of a well balanced diet.
 You can get too much of a good thing as we all know so there are some exceptional juices where smaller amounts are recommended.
 I wouldn't want to drink even 5 fluid ounces of wheatgrass juice in one day, because this is a particularly intense and concentrated juice that can have a very 'cleansing' effect on your digestive system if you drink too much at once!
 A one ounce shot of wheatgrass is said to contain the same nutrients as a few pounds of fresh veg, so a shot glass is usually enough of this particular juice to take in one day for most people.
-I had a friend who used to juice a full sack of carrots a week just for himself and he seemed to be very healthy - that's a pretty cheap form of fake tan if you want the same orange glow as some TV presenters, but most of us would consider that level of carrot juice consumption to be a little excessive!
+I had a friend who used to juice a full sack of carrots every week just for himself and he seemed to be very healthy - that's a pretty cheap form of fake tan if you want the same orange glow as some TV presenters, but most of us would consider that level of carrot juice consumption to be a little excessive!
 Carrot juice is fantastic, but juicing a variety of fruit and vegetables makes more sense and gives you a broader range of nutrients.
 Drinking excessive quantities of fruit juice might be an issue in terms of sugar levels but a couple of glasses a day is usually fine if you are healthy.
 There are no hard and fast rules and some people suffering ill health will be advised to drink significant amounts of alkalising vegetable juices by their therapists.
-It is unlikely that most people will 'overdose' on what is after all, a safe and natural food.
+It is unlikely that most people will experience problems with what is, after all, a safe and natural food.
+Some people claim great benefits from going on a 'juice fast' or 'juice cleanse' where nothing but juice is consumed for a period.
+In such cases it would be necessary to ingest several pints of juice a day and so far we haven't heard of anyone getting less healthy by doing this.

 Q: I've heard fruit juice is fattening but I've also heard that juice is good for weight control; which is true?

 A: This is a great question and it's great to have the opportunity to contradict some of the nonsense in the media about juice and smoothies being 'fattening'.
 Maybe this can be true if you are talking about some of the shop-bought sugar-enriched junk masquerading as health drinks.
-Juicing variety of fruit and vegetables can - and in my experience does - help you to achieve your natural body weight.
-For maximum health benefits anyway it's widely recommended that you juice more vegetables than fruit.
+Juicing a variety of fruit and vegetables can - and in our experience does - help you to achieve your natural body weight.
+For maximum health benefits it's widely recommended that you juice more vegetables than fruit.
+You may have heard of the 80/20 rule and if you aim for at least 80% vegetables when juicing it is highly unlikely to be a 'fattening' activity.
 If you eat a lot of cooked food in your diet, you could be missing out on getting enough of the vitamins, minerals and enzymes present in uncooked food because these nutrients are changed by heat.
-Popping vitamin pills to compensate is a dubious substitute for taking these nutrients in their unadulterated form.
+Popping vitamin pills to compensate is a dubious substitute for taking these nutrients in their natural form.
 Your body craves good nutrition and these cravings can inadvertently lead you to over-consume 'empty calories' in the form of cooked and depleted foods in an effort to satisfy your natural need for good nourishment.
 But if you give your body enough of the important nutrients that it craves, it stands to reason that it stops asking for as much food.
 Juicing is a great way to get readily absorbed, high quality nutrients and this is supported by the experience of the UK Juicers team.
 One customer reported having lost six stones as a result of adopting the juicing lifestyle.
 An accompanying increase in energy levels and a sense of increased vitality is a happy side effect that is also often associated with drinking juice.
 If you give your body the broad range of vitamins, minerals and enzymes that are abundant in fresh fruit and vegetable juices, a reduction in appetite is a natural and common experience.
 Don't take our word for it; try it yourself and let your body decide.

 Q: I'm new to juicing and I don't want to break the bank getting started.
 What is a good choice for me?

 A: The single most important deciding factor in determining whether people continue with juicing as part of daily life is how user-friendly their first juicer is.
 Some of the cheap offerings in the high street end up sat in a cupboard doing nothing after the customer gets frustrated by the experience of trying to use them.
 We don't sell cheap juicers.
 All our juicers are tested extensively before we put them on our website.
 We want you to continue to use your juicer and experience the benefits, so in answer to this question, be prepared to spend a little bit getting started.
-Our 'entry level' offering is the L'Equip XL at £99 with an extra large feed chute that saves a little time on preparing your fruit and veg for juicing.
+Our 'entry level' offering is the L'Equip XL with an extra large feed chute that saves a little time on preparing your fruit and veg for juicing.
 It's quick and easy to use and clean and looks good enough to leave out in your kitchen, ready for use.
 The juice only ever makes contact with hygienic stainless steel during the juicing process and all the juicing parts are dishwasher safe.
+This juicer is unbeaten in the number of times The Independent has selected it as 'Best Buy Juicer' in their product features - the last time being 2016.

 Q: Which (Fruit & Vegetable) juicer is the best value for money?